intel/mlir-extensions/README.md

   - `include/imex/Dialect/<name>/Transforms/Passes.td`
   - `lib/Dialect/Transforms/PassDetail.h`

+Now, it's your turn to
-Add your dialect and its transforms/passes to appropriate places in
+* Add your dialect and its transforms/passes to appropriate places in
   - `include/imex/InitIMEXDialects.h`
   - `include/imex/InitIMEXPasses.h`
   - `lib/Conversion/IMEXPassDetail.h`

-Fill in what's marked with FIXME
+* Fill in what's marked with FIXME
+* The documentation of the dialect should go into the `description` fields in `<name>Ops.td`.
+At build time the description will be extracted and a file `doc/<name>.md` will be generated automatically.
+It will include descriptions of the dialect and operations in a standardized way.

 ## Adding a new Conversion
 ```sh